samerickson/dotfiles/README.md

 # Sam Erickson's Dotfiles

 This repository is all of my configuration files.
 I make use of stow to manage the symbolic links, and I try to create scripts that can be used to install and configure things when a simple symbolic link to a config file is insufficient.

 ## Dependencies

 - `delta`: Used for git diff: [link](https://github.com/dandavison/delta)
+  - *Installation and configuration notes can be found on the projects web page.*
 - `bat`: A cat clone that supports syntax highlighting: [link](https://github.com/sharkdp/bat)
 - `neovim`: Terminal editor of choice: [link](https://neovim.io/)
 - `deluga-mono`: Nerd font of choice: [link](https://github.com/adam7/delugia-code)